punisher-303/DOODLE-MOVIES-4K/README.md

 There is not limit for getting new movies no need multiple platfors of websites for watching movies all are in a single platform .

 ### The Solution (that nobody asked for)
-We are collecting all kind of free movies websites and add this all webserver in to an app through api , and we can access all free movies in asingle app .
+We are collecting all kind of free movies from providers and add this all webserver in to an app through api .
+And we can access all free movies in a single app .

 ## Technical Details
 ### Technologies/Components Used